energyc0/energyc0.github.io/_posts/2025-08-11-brief-tour-cs.md

 author: energyc0
 ---

+# What this post is about
++ Compilation process
++ Executables, object files
++ Processes and threads
++ Memory caching
++ SIMD

 # Preface
 This post is written based on the book "Computer Systems: A Programmer's Perspective, 3/E" by Randal E. Bryant and David R. O'Hallaron, Carnegie Mellon University